ProjetsPL/treehouse-theme/collections/_posts/us/open-living-room-ideas-living-and-dining-room-combo.md

 ## Dining room ideas – return of vintage and retro styles

-Vintage style is is making a comeback in the recent years.
+Vintage style is making a comeback in the recent years.
 Retro interiors are always charming and also might be quite surprising.
 If you dream of an open living room in such style, think about **matching some contrasts**.
 Unusual living room ideas might make them very attractive and unique.

 **Retro style employs highly saturated colors** – so do not be afraid of them.
 Red, strong pink, dark blue and bottle green – pick a color that you like the most and create a unique living room with dining area.